anya-barinshteyn/population/README.md

 # People poptulation density map visualization with a python program

-The program `pop_main.py` shows a number of population density charts on the same graph using a function imported from the `pop_module` module.
+The program `pop_main.ipynb` shows a number of population density charts on the same graph using a function imported from the `pop_module` module.
 The function can process ASCII files that can be downloaded using the following link and supports different data resolution.
 https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density-rev11/data-download